Evergreen: Art from the Collection

 • Installation view of Evergreen: Art from the Collection at San José Museum of Art, July 23, 2023–ongoing.
 Photo by J. Arnold, Impart Photography.

-• Lying on the floor are five large flat screens that depict various parts of monarch butterflies.
-There are two large fluorescent light fixtures that cast an orange glow over the screens, floor, and in the room.
+• Five large flat screens depicting parts of monarch butterflies lie on the floor.
+Two large fluorescent lights cast an orange glow over the screens and the room.

 Installation view of Evergreen: Art from the Collection at San José Museum of Art, July 23, 2023–ongoing.
 Photo by J. Arnold, Impart Photography.